mmctl/easycrypt-ext/README.md

     > [Prerequisites](#prerequisites).

 2. **Restart Emacs**
-   Restart Emacs to ensure necessary operations are performed and changes take effect.
-If Emacs starts without errors, you’re good to go.
+   Restart Emacs for the changes to take effect.
+If Emacs starts without errors, you should be good to go.

 That’s it!
 EasyCrypt Ext now loads automatically with EasyCrypt (e.g., when you open an `.ec` or `.eca` file).
 To get familiar with the available features,